A checklist of documents that haulage drivers must carry to pass through customs if there's a no-deal Brexit.

 Declaring export of goods from the UK into the EU

-To ensure that the goods are being legally exported, hauliers will need to check with the trader that the goods have received ‘permission to progress’ (P2P) to the port from HMRC before taking them across the border.
-Depending on the type of P2P the exporter has, haulage drivers will need to:
+You will need to check with the trader that the goods have received ‘permission to progress’ (P2P) to the port from HMRC before taking them across the border.

-- P2P granted: collect goods and continue to UK port specified by the exporter
+You can collect goods and continue to the UK port specified by the exporter.

-- P2P not granted, physical check required: collect goods and proceed to a Designated Export Place (DEP) or approved inland location for appropriate checks and P2P
+You can collect goods then proceed to a Designated Export Place (DEP) or approved inland location for appropriate checks and P2P.

-- P2P not granted, documentary checks required: not collect goods until the exporter has provided documentary checks to the National Clearance Hub and received further instruction
+Do not collect goods until the exporter has provided documentary checks to the National Clearance Hub and received further instruction.

 You will need to check with the EU customs authority about what documents they require at the EU border.

 Goods may be selected for further checks during the crossing and may need to be inspected by customs on arrival in the EU.